MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md

 - Use a request form for new phone numbers that aren't listed in the Microsoft Teams admin center.

 > [!IMPORTANT]
-> In Belgium, France, Germany, Ireland, the Netherlands, and Spain, you can't get phone new phone numbers using the Microsoft Teams Admin Center.
+> In Belgium, France, Germany, Ireland, the Netherlands, and Spain, you can't get phone new phone numbers using the Microsoft Teams admin center.
 You have to download and fill out a form.
-For new phone numbers in Australia, see: [**Telstra Voice Services**](https://aka.ms/TelstraVoicePlan).
+For new phone numbers in Australia, see [**Telstra Voice Services**](https://aka.ms/TelstraVoicePlan).

 ***
 If you know what kind of forms you are looking for, use the drop-down to select the country/region where you're getting numbers.